trusktr/awaitbox/README.md

   that are `ALL-CAPS`.
 - Add dependencies as needed into the `dependencies` or `devDependencies` fields.
 - `npm install` to install dependencies and dev-dependencies.
+- Optionally run `npm run clean` at this point to remove automatically-build files (caused by `npm install`)
 - Write code inside the `src` folder using ES2015 modules and/or syntax (ES2016
   language features are not yet supported, TODO), with index.js being the main file (the file that gets evaluated when someone runs